CivicActions/agile-ms/README.md

 the State of Mississippi probably has a postal addresses for licensed providers which could enrich the user experience, and hope our prototype has demonstrated how to make use of this.

+We did not complete the full coordination of zooming and panning of the map as one expects on a Google map on other sites.

 ## Prototype